Virtualization-projects/rancher-labs-wiki/Creating-Windows-Environments-in--v1.6.13.md

 ## Windows Host Requirements

-System OS: Windows Server 2016
+System OS: Windows Server 2016 (Standard, Core or Datacenter only.
+Nano is not supported as the host OS)

 Required Applications
 * Windows Features: RemoteAccess and Routing - Note: If this is not installed on the machine, steps on how to install are in the directions in Rancher server